Quentin Halys: 2011

 Starting 2011, Halys entered a 17–match win streak, winning consecutively the 1st and 2nd Qatar ITF Junior Open, breaking through the qualifiers of both tournaments to win his first two singles titles.
 He also finished runner-up in the 1st tournament doubles.
 He streak was sniped by Belgian Clement Geens, at AEGON Junior International Nottingham, a 2-week G4 tournament.
 Quentin would reach the final in both singles and doubles of the 2nd week, but he won the doubles only.
 He would win another doubles titles in July of that year, at the Leeuwenbergh ITF G4 Junior Championships.
 Halys finished 2011 by playing for France at the Junior Davis Cup, where his country finished 3rd that year.

 2012

 Starting 2012, Quentin played in all Junior Grand Slams but Wimbledon, where he didn't pass the third round of any of them, in singles.
 He reached the semifinal at Australian Open doubles.
-Halys only final that year was at the GA Copa Gerdau, partnering Pedro Cachín, where they lost in straight sets to the partnership of Luke Bambridge and Joshua Ward-Hibbert.
+Halys only final that year was at the GA Copa Gerdau, partnering Pedro Cachin, where they lost in straight sets to the partnership of Luke Bambridge and Joshua Ward-Hibbert.
 He played a second year for his country at the Junior Davis Cup, this time finishing in the fourth place.